 Infrastructure – Eric Boaen

 Eric Boaen has been playing tabletop role playing games since 1986 including the following: D&D, AD&D, 2ed.
 AD&D, 4e D&D, 5e D&D, Rifts, and Shadowrun.
 He has been a Game Master for most of the games he’s played in, and enjoys writing and designing new and exciting ways to challenge his players.
-Eric is one of the Directors as well as the CCC Coordinator for The Role Initiative.
-In real life, he also has a challenging career as a network engineer.
+In real life, Eric also has a challenging career as a network engineer.
 Eric’s primary hobbies also include 3d printing, all things automotive, and online gaming.

 Community – Garrett Colón